Domino's Pizza Founder Tom Monaghan Biography

 The Beginnings of Domino's Pizza

 Upon his discharge in 1959, Monaghan returned to Ann Arbor and enrolled in the nearby University of Michigan.
 He studied to become an architect, inspired by the work of Frank Lloyd Wright.
-In 1960, however, he and his brother James borrowed $500 to buy a pizzeria in nearby Ypsilanti.
+In 1960, however, he and his brother James borrowed $500 to buy a pizzeria in nearby Ypsilanti, Michigan

 The stores were losing money, but with his experience in the college town, Tom Monaghan knew how to, literally, cater to them.
-He dropped sandwiches from the menu and focused on the pizzas and their delivery.
+He dropped sandwiches from the menu and focused on making and delivering pizzas.

-He invented an insulated box that would not only keep the pizza warm but also support the weight of multiple boxes on top of it, allowing several to be delivered at once, without the box’s lid sagging and causing the cheese to be stuck to the top.
+He invented an insulated box that would not only keep the pizza warm but also support the weight of multiple boxes on top of it.
+This allowed several to be delivered at once, without the box’s lid sagging and causing the cheese to be stuck to the top.
+The modern-day pizza delivery service was born.

-Monaghan’s emphasis on delivery led him, in 1973, to institute the guarantee of having a pizza delivered within 30 minutes of a phone order being placed, or the order would be free.
-Domino’s took off as a result of its improved delivery system.
-Monaghan was able to spread his stores all over North America.
+Monaghan’s emphasis on delivery led him, in 1973, to institute the guarantee of having a pizza delivered within 30 minutes of a phone order, or the order would be free.
+Domino’s took off as a result of its improved delivery system, and Monaghan was able to spread his stores all over North America.

 Purchase of the Detroit Tigers